 A lab publishes code through an open source license, and researchers from other organizations propose changes.
 How can the lab test and validate these contributions prior to integrating them into the code base?

 The UCSF Library is currently looking for ways to assist researchers and other staff to better manage code and other digital artifacts relating to research.
-Starting 2018, the Library will host a quarterly “Intro To Github” workshop, with our next upcoming session on Feb 20.
-For a class description and to register:
+Starting 2018, the Library will host a quarterly “Intro To GitHub” workshop, with our next upcoming session on Feb 20.
+See the class description and register.

 We’re also working on a pilot project with NCBI to investigate ways to archive and cite code, establish automated integration and unit testing, establish and document consistent build processes, and collaborate with other labs and research institutions.

-If you’re interested in learning more, please contact the at the UCSF Library or consider signing up for a workshop, office hour, or programming and pizza event.
-To find out about upcoming classes, sign up for the or follow us .
+If you’re interested in learning more, please contact the Data Science Initiative at the UCSF Library or consider signing up for a workshop, office hour, or programming and pizza event.
+To find out about upcoming classes, sign up for the DSI newsletter or follow us @ucsflibdatasci.